 - Line a wire mesh strainer with 2 layers of cheesecloth.
 Pour bread mixture through strainer into a pitcher.
 Add additional warm (not hot) water to come to 3L.
 Stir in sugar, honey and sourdough starter, add the mint.
 Let sit, lightly covered, in a warm spot until a slight foam forms on the top, 8-12 hours.

-- Strain mixture through 2 layers of cheesecloth again and pour into plastic bottles, being careful not to fill each bottle more than 2/3 full.
+- Strain mixture through 2 layers of cheesecloth again and pour into plastic or glass swing-top bottles, being careful not to fill each bottle more than ⅔ full.
 Place bottles into fridge and ferment for 2-3 days.
 Check bottles occasionally for pressure.
 If they feel very firm, loosen lid slightly to relieve pressure then reclose.

 - Kvass is ready to drink after 2-3 days, but it will continue to ferment after that.
 The longer it is allowed to ferment, the more carbonated and alcoholic it will become, but will still only be lightly alcoholic (maybe 0.5-2%).
 You can keep it in the fridge for up to a month.